mirfmaster/loopback-next/docs/site/migration/auth/example.md

 And to optimize the enforcers, policies are divided into multiple smaller ones based on roles.

-Here is the screenshot for the model file and policy file of role "teamMember", different colors maps to different concepts:
+Here is the screenshot of the model file and policy file of role "teamMember", different colors maps to different concepts:

 ![casbin-model-policy](../../imgs/tutorials/access-control-migration/auth_example_casbin_model_policy.png)